coriell-research/geo-rna-seq/README.md

-# GEO Cancer Dataset RNA-Seq Analysis
+# GEO Cancer RNAseq Database

-This directory contains the analysis of RNA-Seq data downloaded from GEO (or possibly other sources) processed using the REdiscoverTE pipeline with the goal of comparing gene expression across different cell-lines/chemotherapy drugs.

-## data/

-Contains raw data downloaded from GEO using the `automate-geo-search` scripts.
-Each directory is named by its BIOPROJECT ID and contains gene counts (quants) for each samples in the BIOPROJECT as well as run-info and additional metadata downloaded from SRA

-See the `~/data/tools/automate-geo-search/` directory for details about scripts used to download all raw data.

-## doc/

-## results/
+## Directory structure

-Contains results from processing steps.
-Separate directories for each BIOPROJECT
+- appdata/: contains all data used to create and used by the meta-app
+- bioprojects/: contains subdirectories named by their bioproject ID from GEO.
+Each subdirectory contains all raw and processed data, analysis scripts, and analysis output for that particular bioproject.
+- scripts/: contains all processing scripts used to download data from SRA and process for use in the meta-app

-## src/
+## Workflow

-Contains source code for each analysis.